Ireland’s noteworthy anti-trafficking framework - FreedomUnited.org

 “People trafficking can come in many guises, so we must work to expand our understanding and legal definition of trafficking to include novel forms of exploitation.”

 In efforts to address the nuances of this issue, the IHREC said it welcomes steps to establish a statutory National Referral Mechanism (NRM).
 NRM is a framework for identifying and referring potential victims of modern slavery and ensuring they receive the appropriate support that accommodates the complex and varied forms of exploitation one can suffer.
-This will be a wide-ranging piece of legislation which the Commission believes will have significant potential.
+This will be a wide-ranging piece of legislation that the Commission believes will have significant potential.

 A positive step forward

-The Commission is also recommending that a statutory protection from persecution for victims of human trafficking be included in the new General Scheme of the Criminal Justice Bill 2022.
+The Commission is also recommending that statutory protection from persecution for victims of human trafficking be included in the new General Scheme of the Criminal Justice Bill 2022.
 This means that if a person has committed a crime as a direct consequence of them being trafficked, they will be protected from getting penalized for that crime.
 This is a significant step in helping trafficking victims come forward because it mitigates the fear and risk that they will be on the hook for crimes they were forced to commit due to their circumstances.
-Additionally, traffickers will not be able use the fact that the victim broke the law as leverage to keep exploiting them.
+Additionally, traffickers will not be able to use the fact that the victim broke the law as leverage to keep exploiting them.

 While we are not in the clear yet, these are considerable steps in the right direction in addressing human trafficking from a more holistic and victim-oriented point of view.